Nadezhda Mandelstam

-Nadezhda Yakovlevna Mandelstam (Надежда Яковлевна Мандельштам, /ru/; [Хазина]; – 29 December 1980) was a Russian-Jewish writer, translator, educator, linguist, and memoirist.
+Nadezhda Yakovlevna Mandelstam (Надежда Яковлевна Мандельштам, /ru/; [Хазина]; – 29 December 1980) was a Soviet writer, translator, educator, linguist, and memoirist.

 She is the author of two memoirs about her life with her husband Osip Mandelstam and the repressive Stalinist regime they faced: Hope Against Hope (1970) and Hope Abandoned (1974), both first published in the West in English, translated by Max Hayward.

 Early life and education

 Nadezhda Yakovlevna Khazina was born on October 30, 1899 in Saratov, southern Russia, in a middle-class Jewish family.

 Her father Yakov Arkadyevich Khazin was a sworn attorney, baptized Jew, the son of Khaim-Aron Khazin, a Yampil Cantonist.
 Her father was an educated man, with an educational background in mathematics and law.
 At a young age, he chose law and made enough profit from it to support a family.
 Her mother Vera Yakovlevna Khazina was among the first group of women in the Soviet Union to complete training as a medical doctor.

 According to her own memoirs, her parents were advised by a priest to name her Nadezhda (hope), as her family was having financial problems when she was born.
 After her birth, the priest's prediction "came true", as her family moved to Kiev (now in Ukraine) for her father's work and he started to make money again.

 Nadezhda Mandelstam was the youngest of four children.
 Her siblings were her brothers Aleksandr (1892–1920) and Evgeniy (1893–1974), and the oldest, her sister Anna (1888–1938).
 Both brothers volunteered for the White Army, while Aleksandr supposedly died at the age of 28, Evgeniy lived to the age of 80.
 Evgeniy was both born and died exactly 6 years before his sister Nadezhda.

 Her family was wealthy enough to travel, and Nadezhda was frequently taken on trips to Europe as a child, as she would often fall ill.
 Between 1905 and 1914, she travelled to Switzerland, living there for 2 years, as well as Germany, France, Italy, and Sweden.
 Thanks to these trips, she learned French and German, as well as English.

 The family did not practice Judaism, and kept Russian Orthodox holidays.
 Later they converted to Christianity.
 The family moved to Kiev, for her father's work, and the greater cultural and educational opportunities of the larger city.
 There she attended school.
 After gymnasium (secondary school), Nadezhda studied art.
 Raised without the constraints of traditional schooling or societal expectations, she thrived under the nurturing and indulgent care of her parents.
 Her father, especially, fostered her rebellious nature, shielding her from the rigid patriarchy and encouraging her to pursue her own interests, which resulted in her rejection of conventional ideals of femininity.